wp-plugins/bg-biblie-references/readme.txt

 * Church Slavic (Elizabeth Bible)
 * Russian (Synodal translation)
 * Ukrainian (translation by I.I.Ogienko)
-* Belarusian (Four Gospels translated Biblical Commission of the Belarusian Exarchate)
+* Belarusian (New Testament translated by Biblical Commission of the Belarusian Exarchate)
 * English (King James Version)

 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.